mreferre/nginx-custom-site/README.md

 - curl (this is useful to facilitate live debugging or facilitating the creation of containers health checks e.g. `curl -f http://localhost/ || exit 1` from within the container)

-A docker image is already available on Docker Hub as `mreferre\nginx-custom-site`.
+A docker image is already available on Docker Hub as `mreferre/nginx-custom-site`.

 ####Usage